stolostron/console/README.md

 ## Optional Features

 In some cases there are development preview (Dev Preview) features or technical preview (Tech Preview) features that can optionally be enabled and used in the product.
-These features are enabled by updating the config-config configmap in the open-cluster-management namepsace.
+These features are enabled by updating the `console-config` configmap in the installation namepsace (default: `open-cluster-management`).
 The following features are available:

 ### Single node OpenShift